-How does Console Advisory Connect support with NetScaler Console service?
+How does NetScaler Console service connect support with NetScaler Console service?

-Here is a high-level workflow of how the Console Advisory Connect feature on NetScaler interacts with NetScaler Console service.
+Here is a high-level workflow of how the NetScaler Console service connect feature on NetScaler interacts with NetScaler Console service.

-- 1. Console Advisory Connect feature on NetScaler SDX appliance auto connects with NetScaler Console service using a periodic probe request. - 2.
+- 1. NetScaler Console service connect feature on NetScaler SDX appliance auto connects with NetScaler Console service using a periodic probe request. - 2.
 This request has system, usage and telemetry data, using which the NetScaler Console service gives you some insights and recommendations on your NetScaler infrastructure like quick identification of performance issues, and high resource usage. - 3.
 You can view the insights and recommendations and decide to onboard your NetScaler SDX appliances to the NetScaler Console service to start managing your NetScaler SDX appliances. - 4.
-When you decide to onboard, the Console Advisory Connect feature helps complete the onboarding seamlessly.
+When you decide to onboard, the NetScaler Console service connect feature helps complete the onboarding seamlessly.

-What versions of NetScaler is Console Advisory Connect supported on?
+What versions of NetScaler is NetScaler Console service connect supported on?

-Console Advisory Connect is supported on all NetScaler platforms and all appliance models (MPX, VPX, and SDX).
-Starting from NetScaler release 13.0 build 64.xx, Console Advisory Connect is enabled by default for NetScaler SDX appliances.
+NetScaler Console service connect is supported on all NetScaler platforms and all appliance models (MPX, VPX, and SDX).
+Starting from NetScaler release 13.0 build 64.xx, NetScaler Console service connect is enabled by default for NetScaler SDX appliances.

-How to enable Console Advisory Connect?
+How to enable NetScaler Console service connect?

-If you are an existing NetScaler customer, and upgrade to NetScaler release 13.0 build 64.xx, Console Advisory Connect is enabled by default as part of the upgrade process.
+If you are an existing NetScaler customer, and upgrade to NetScaler release 13.0 build 64.xx, NetScaler Console service connect is enabled by default as part of the upgrade process.

-If you are a new NetScaler customer, installing NetScaler release 13.0 build 64.xx, Console Advisory Connect is enabled by default as part of the install process.
+If you are a new NetScaler customer, installing NetScaler release 13.0 build 64.xx, NetScaler Console service connect is enabled by default as part of the install process.